sfc-gh-jfreeberg/template-scala/README.md

 ### Set credentials

-Set your account URL, username, role, database, and schema in [dev.properties](dev.properties).

-Next, set an environment variable with your Snowflake password:
+Set the following environment variables with your Snowflake account information:

 ```bash
 set SNOWSQL_ACCOUNT=<replace with your account identifer>